-In this book we will show that not only did the IPCC not follow this recommendation, it did the opposite.
+In this Clintel6 report we will show that not only did the IPCC not follow this recommendation, it did the opposite.
 It went to great lengths to exclude "diverse viewpoints" to draw its often alarmist conclusions.
-We will show that one well-known scientist, Roger Pielke Jr., whose work is relevant for many chapters, is treated by the IPCC as a 'Voldemort', the Harry Potter villain 'whose name shall not be named'.6 Indeed, as we document in several chapters of this book, the IPCC avoids mentioning his work, so they can draw opposite conclusions.
+We will show that one well-known scientist, Roger Pielke Jr., whose work is relevant for many chapters, is treated by the IPCC as a 'Voldemort', the Harry Potter villain 'whose name shall not be named'.7 Indeed, as we document in several chapters of this report, the IPCC avoids mentioning his work, so they can draw opposite conclusions.
 Pielke told us that a U.S. IPCC contributor literally told him that "he would never be involved in IPCC".

 Other well-known sceptical scientists, like Richard Lindzen, John Christy, and Roger Pielke Sr (yes, the father of Jr) have contributed or tried to contribute to earlier WG1 reports but were disappointed about the process and decided not to spend their energy on it anymore.
-A pity, because if the IPCC author teams would recruit scientists with diverse viewpoints, a lot of the shortcomings that we document in this book could have been prevented.
-The conclusions of the IPCC reports would be radically different though, and far less apocalyptic.
+A pity, because if the IPCC author teams would recruit scientists with diverse viewpoints, a lot of the shortcomings